Questions to use when analyzing any primary source:

 Who created the source?
 What credentials does the writer or artist have?

-What can we infer about the author’s bias or point of view by studying the source?
+What can we infer about the author’s perspective or point of view (bias) by studying the source?

 Whose interests does the source serve?